kalekdev/uni/semester-1/nus-1/notes.typ

 A transformer consists of at least two inductively coupled coils for the purposes of adjusting voltage / current or simply transferring information between two galvanically isolated systems.

 The coils are usually wrapped around the same ferromagnetic core with $mu_r >>1$ to minimize stray magnetic fields.
 A resistor in series can be used to model the voltage lost over the coils (excluding self-inductance).
+In an ideal transformer, the power through the primary coil is equal to the secondary coil.

+TODO: Reducing lost energy in core

 We can now construct equations for the induced voltage / current in the secondary coil.
 The direction of the current induced in the secondary coil is always such that its self-induced flux opposes the change in flux from the primary coil.
-Therefore the directions of flux and currents are as follow:
+Therefore the directions of flux and currents are as follows:
 #figure(
   image("images/transformer-diagram.png", width: 60%),
 ) <fig-transformer-diagram>

-We can construct inductive coupling equations:
+Therefore the inductive coupling equations:
 $
   u_0 = R_1 i_1 + L_11 (d i_1) / (d t) - M (d i_2) / (d t)\
   0 = R_2 i_2 - M (d i_1) / (d t) + L_22 (d i_2) / (d t)\